Category: All posts

 class in Langchain to make our RAG application.
 Let’s see that in action.

-In this section, we will use a hybrid search in our retrieval-augmented generation (RAG) application so it can chat on the news.
+In this section, we'll use a hybrid search in our retrieval-augmented generation (RAG) application so it can chat on the news.
 This section is divided into three sub-sections: prompts

 , retriever